boulder-on/JPassport/README.md

 6. char
 7. void
 8. char*
+9. any pointer (see limitations)

-If an argument is changed by the library call then an annotation is required.
+If an argument is changed by the library call then the @RefArg annotation is required for that argument.
 Ex.

 C:
 ```